ohcnivek/ohcnivek/README.md

 Hey there!
 I’m currently a senior at Georgia Tech learning how I can do my part in making the world a better place with code.

-I'm an [incoming] Software Engineer at [Gecko Robotics (YC W16)](https://www.geckorobotics.com/), where I'll work on protecting & enabling some of the world’s most critical infrastructure & missions.

-Previously, I worked at [Facebook](https://facebook.com) as a Software Engineer Intern where I worked on internal data management tools for Facebook's Engineering Bootcamp.
-I also built developer productivity tools at [Aviator (YC S21)](https://aviator.co).
+I'm an [incoming] software engineer at [Gecko Robotics (YC W16)](https://www.geckorobotics.com/).
+Previously, I worked at [Meta (Facebook)](https://facebook.com) as a software engineer intern where I worked on internal data management tools for Facebook's Engineering Bootcamp.
+I also built developer productivity tools at [Aviator (YC S21)](https://aviator.co)!

 ### Recent blogs posts on my substack, [wagmi](https://letswin.substack.com/)
 - [technical - Backtracking -> Backtrackin -> Backtracki -> Backtracin -> Backtracking [1/n]](https://letswin.substack.com/p/technical-smack-down-backtracking)